If you don’t mind reading the rantings of a man which has seen too much. Which has the black helicopters roaming around his head?

 During the time of animation, 70’s, 80’s, and especially 90’s.
 There was plenty of competition stepping on the doorsteps of animation.
-It was not just cross-dressing bunnies and orphaned mice anymore.
-And like all competition they had to develop new ways for their characters to be edgier, more appealing to the ever expanding horizon of television and theater.
-Slap-Stick comedy and wholesome heartwarming stories of heroism and morality just wasn’t cutting the paychecks anymore, it had to be done faster, cheaper, and better.
+It was not just cross-dressing bunnies and orphaned mice any more.
+And like all competition they had to develop new ways for their characters to be edgier, more appealing to the ever-expanding horizon of television and theater.
+Slap-Stick comedy and wholesome heartwarming stories of heroism and morality just weren’t cutting the paychecks anymore, it had to be done faster, cheaper, and better.

 The new programming cycle is complete.